-Reforestation is an incredibly powerful tool we have to proactively reverse some of the harm that has already been caused.
-But it's important to understand that preventing deforestation is far better than replanting trees after the forests have been destroyed.
+Reforestation is a tool we have to proactively reverse some of the harm that has already been caused.
+But it's important to understand that preventing deforestation is far better for the climate and the environment than replanting trees after forests have been destroyed.

 Once deforestation has released the stored carbon of a mature forest, it takes decades for a replanted forest to sequester the same amount of carbon back from the atmosphere.
-Fortunately, shifts to plantbased foods help on both fronts.
+Fortunately, shifts to plantbased food help on both fronts.